Arbitrista: General description

 Arbitrismo developed mainly in Castile during the second half of the sixteenth century and the seventeenth century.
 It is related intellectually to the School of Salamanca.
 Arbitrismo is part of the first economic literature worthy of such a name, simultaneously and largely based on the mercantilism of other European kingdoms, such as France and England.
 The solution ("arbitrio") in this context to any measure that the monarch can adopt for the benefit of the realm, in the exercise of his sovereignty and by his own will.
 In the plural, arbitrios was a name given to certain taxes used for public expenditures; it was also applied to a fiscal figure who reports short-term benefits and does not require negotiation with taxpayers.
 The arbitristas outlined specific reforms aimed at reversing Spain's perceived decline.

 The arbitristas ... of the early seventeenth century all put forward programmes of reform.
 Royal expenditure must be regulated, the sale of office halted, the growth of the church checked.
 The tax system must be overhauled, special concessions be made to agricultural laborers, rivers be made navigable and dry lands irrigated.
 In this way alone could Castile's productivity increased, its commerce restored, and its humiliating dependence on foreigners, on the Dutch and the Genoese, be brought to an end.

 Arbitristas put faith in empiricism, so that they gathered information about an identified problem and then sought the solution.
 Some arbitristas argued that the large quantities of silver and gold arriving from the mines in Spain's American colonies was doing great damage to the Spanish economy.
 The Spanish valido Count-Duke of Olivares was strongly influenced by the arbitristas.
 Arbitristas were also present in the Indies, where they sought the ear of the viceroys.

 Arbitrio and arbitrista ("solution", "one who solves") came to be considered derogatory at the time.
 They were seen to be equivalent to absurd and impossible opinions and certain characters called "crazy reasoners" or "republican and government crazy" of the time.
-The first use of the concept of arbitrismo in that context has been found in El colloquio de los perros, one of the exemplary novels of Cervantes (1613).
+The first use of the concept of arbitrismo in that context has been found in El coloquio de los perros, one of the Exemplary Novels of Miguel de Cervantes (1613).
 Francisco de Quevedo, in several passages of his works, describes well-meaning arbitristas ("arcigogolantes") as the cause of all kinds of catastrophes; one of them is so engrossed in writing his theories that he does not realize that he has taken out an eye with his pen.
 Some of their more outlandish schemes were satirized, including inventors of useless gadgets and alchemy.
 This attitude of ridicule is still present in the colloquial meaning of the word.